 • To analyse how NBS, as policy and spatial planning measures, help to integrate multiple dimensions (social, economic and environmental) and mitigate climate change impacts.

 Suggested methodology: quantitative and qualitative mixed research methods, vulnerability and risk analysis, policy analysis, stakeholder analysis.
+Please see the previously supervised theses to learn more about the variety of methodologies.

 References for further reading